 The University maintains student records primarily for educational purposes, although student records are maintained for other purposes such as health and employment (University Manual section 6.12.21).
 Guidelines incorporating the requirements of the Federal Family Educational Rights and Privacy Act of 1974 are published in the Student Handbook.

-• A guest can be your parent, guardian, grandparent, sibling, employer, or other third party payer.
-Details to grant third party access can be found here.
+- A guest can be your parent, guardian, grandparent, sibling, employer, or other third party payer.
+Details to grant third party access will be available soon.

 Detailed guidelines for the release and disclosure of information from the student records are available from the Dean of Students Office.
 These guidelines comply with the legal requirements of the Family Educational Rights and Privacy Act (FERPA) of 1974 as amended.